 North Somerset Council is registered with the Information Commissioner’s Office for the purposes of processing personal data.
-All personal data processed within the Property and Asset Management team is held and used in accordance with the requirements of UK and European data protection law.
+All personal data processed within the Property Assets and Projects Team is held and used in accordance with the requirements of UK and European data protection law.
 The information will form part of the property record, and held for 6 years of cessation of lease, with the exception of project and development files, which are held for 15 years from closure.

 Unless otherwise agreed with you, we will only collect the minimum personal data required to deliver the service, which includes your name, contact details and financial details.
 It does not include any special category personal information, or information relating to criminal convictions or offences.

 The information will be used to carry out our property and asset management responsibilities, acting in the public interest, in accordance with GDPR Article 6(1)(e).

 We will not use your personal information in a way that may cause you unwarranted nuisance.
 Failure to provide the information could result in the failure to deliver the service.

 The information provided will be shared with North Somerset Council Legal Services, who have demonstrated that they have a lawful and legitimate interest in the information, for the purposes of creating the lease.
 We are also obliged to share the information with the Land Registry, in accordance with the Land Registry Act 2002.
 We may share the information with the Valuation Office, who have demonstrated their lawful interest in the information to determine the rateable value of the land or property.
 At no point is your data shared or processed outside of the UK.
 We may also share information with utility and service providers, when they can demonstrate a lawful interest in the recovery of funds, or with service contractors or consultants where we require them to undertake reviews or works on our behalf.